vmware-tanzu/apps-cli-plugin/README.md

 ## <a id='feedback'></a>Feedback

-For questions or feeadback you can reach us at tanzu-application-platform-beta@vmware.com
+For questions or feedback you can reach us at tanzu-application-platform-beta@vmware.com